-Total loans outstanding were \$931.1 million at December 31, 2022, an increase of \$79.7 million, or 9.4%, from loans at December 31, 2021 of \$851.3 million, and an increase of \$166.9 million, or 21.8%, from loans at December 31, 2020 of \$764.2 million.
+Total loans outstanding were \$994.2 million at December 31, 2023, an increase of \$63.1 million, or 6.8%, from loans at December 31, 2022.
 The increase in loans was due to growth in both the direct loan portfolio and participations purchased portfolio.
 Direct loan volume growth was attributed to term-loan demand combined with increased borrowing on operating lines of credit.
-The types of loans outstanding at December 31 are reflected in the following table.
+The types of loans outstanding at December 31 are reflected in the following table:

-2022 2021 202 20 (dollars in thousands) Volume Percent Volume Percent Volume Percent Real estate mortgage loans \$449,720 48.2% \$448,241 52.7% \$402,413 52.7% Production and intermediate-term loans 202,603 21.8% 176,487 20.7% 166,701 21.8% Agribusiness loans 191,570 20.6% 155,939 18.3% 137,845 18.1% Rural infrastructure loans 78,115 8.4% 63,044 7.4% 48,508 6.3% Agricultural export finance loans 9,057 1.0% 7,637 0.9% 8,345 1.1% Rural residential real estate loans 372 Total \$931,065 100.0% \$ 851,348 100.0% \$764,184 100.0%
+2023 202 22 2021 (dollars in thousands) Amount Percent Amount Percent Amount Percent unt Percent Amount Percent Amount Amount Percent Real estate mortgage \$ 463,160 46.6% \$ 449,720 48.2% \$ 448,241 52.7% Production and intermediate-term 218,718 22.0% 202,603 21.8% 176,487 20.7% Agribusiness 189,377 19.1% 191,570 20.6% 155,939 18.3% Rural infrastructure 113,002 11.3% 78,115 8.4% 63,044 7.4% Agricultural export finance 9,942 1.0% 9,057 1.0% 7,637 0.9% Total \$ 994,199 100.0% \$ 931,065 100.0% \$ 851,348 100.0%

-Real estate mortgage loans outstanding increased 0.3% to \$449.7 million, compared with \$448.2 million at year-end 2021, primarily due to new loan demand.
+Real estate mortgage loans outstanding increased from year-end 2022 to year-end 2023 primarily due to new loan demand.
 Long-term mortgage loans are primarily used to purchase, refinance, or improve real estate.
 These loans have maturities ranging from 5 to 40 years.
 Real estate mortgage loans are also made to rural homeowners.
 By federal regulation, a real estate mortgage loan must be secured by a first lien and may only be made in an amount up to 85% of the original appraised value of the property, or up to 97% of the appraised value, if the loan is guaranteed by certain state, federal, or other governmental agencies.
-Under our current underwriting standards, we loan less than the regulatory limit of 85% of the appraised value of the property.
+Under our current underwriting standards, we lend less than the regulatory limit of 85% of the appraised value of the property.

-The production and intermediate-term loans increased 14.8% to \$202.6 million, compared with 2021 loans of \$176.5 million, primarily due to purchased loans, advances on revolving lines of credit, and reduced loan prepayments.
+The production and intermediate-term loans increased from year-end 2022 to year-end 2023 primarily due to purchased loans, advances on revolving lines of credit, and reduced loan prepayments.
 Production loans are used to finance the ongoing operating needs of agricultural producers and generally match the borrower's normal production and marketing cycle, which is typically 12 months.
 Intermediate-term loans are generally used to finance depreciable capital assets of a farm or ranch.
 Intermediate-term loans are written for a specific term, 1 to 15 years, with most loans being less than 10 years.
 Our production and intermediate-term loan portfolio shows some seasonality.
 Borrowings increase throughout the planting and growing seasons to meet farmers' operating and capital needs.
 These loans are normally at their lowest levels following the harvest and then increase in the spring and throughout the rest of the year as borrowers fund operating needs.

-Increases were also noted in agribusiness loan volume, where the majority of loan volume was due to loan participations.
-Additionally, at December 31, 2022 approximately 99% of agribusiness, and 100% of rural infrastructure and agricultural export finance volume were a result of loan participations purchased.
+Decreases were noted in agribusiness loan volume while rural infrastructure and agricultural export finance loan volume increased, where the majority of volume was due to loan participations.
+At December 31, 2023, approximately 97.9% of agribusiness, and 100% of rural infrastructure and agricultural export finance volume were a result of loan participations purchased.